The Museum’s award-winning Downland Gridshell Building was the first timber gridshell building to be constructed in the UK.

 It is regarded as an iconic building and both architects and other interested visitors travel from across the UK (and further afield) to view this unique example of the technique.

 Completed in 2002, the building was financially supported by the Heritage Lottery Fund.
-Visitors to the Museum can take a free guided tour the Downland Gridshell Building and artefact store each day at 1.30pm.
+Visitors to the Museum can take a free guided tour the Downland Gridshell Building and artefact store each day at 2.00pm.

 The gridshell is a lightweight structure made of oak laths.
 The upper deck enclosed by the gridshell is called the Jerwood Gridshell Space, and this is the Museum’s conservation workshop and training space.

-The lower level of the Downland Gridshell Building houses the Museum’s collections of tools and artefacts from rural life in the Weald & Downland region.
+The lower level of the Downland Gridshell Building houses the Museum’s collections of tools and artefacts from rural life in the Weald and Downland region.
 Agriculture, domestic life, trades, industries and transport are all represented, and there is a special emphasis on building construction and the building trade.

 The upper part of the building provides a workshop where historic timber-framed buildings can be laid out for conservation and repair.
 The size of the space allows for large frames to be assembled, but it will also be used for training workshops and the conservation of large objects.

 A gridshell is a structure with the shape and strength of a double-curvature shell, but made of a grid instead of a solid surface.
 The grid can be made of any kind of material — steel, aluminium, or even cardboard tubes — but the Downland Gridshell is made of slender oak laths bent into shape.

 To prepare the oak laths for use all defects were removed and the resulting pieces finger-jointed together into standard lengths of 20 feet (6m).
 Six of these pieces were then joined to form 120 foot (36m) laths.